Fellowship & Ministry

 Many of our ordained ministers have step forward and obtain their accreditation within our “National Leadership Conference for Christian Chaplains, Counselors & Ordain Ministers Inc. project, and is now also teaching up and coming ministers of today.
 This level of accreditation requires ordained ministers to complete a sequence of seminary-level courses and attend our theology educational programs specifically for those seeking to work in the field of Christian Counseling, Chaplains, and Pastoral Formation.

-Lay-Ministers are individuals who has come forth and have answered the call of ministry within their lives, and yet need the education, encouragement, and enlightment to achieve their goals in the ministry field of their calling.
-Lay-Ministers are given to those who has never had any form of ministerial training or experiences as a ministers.
+Lay-Ministers are individuals who has come forth and have answered the call of ministry within their lives, and yet need the education, encouragement, and enlighten to achieve their goals in the ministry field of their calling.
+Lay-Ministers are given to those who has never had any form of ministerial training or experiences as a minister.

-Licensed ministers are responsible for conducting the worship ceremonies in Christian congregations, outreach ministries and/or faith base organization.
+Licensed Ministers are responsible for conducting the worship ceremonies, leading others to Christ love, working within outreach ministries and/or faith base organization.
 Such individuals are recognized to carry out baptisms, counseling groups, bible studies, and other rituals that may have religious significance.
 They also provide pastoral care to the people in their congregations and communities.
 Being depended upon by church members for faith-related guidance and seeing their congregants, family member, friends etc; blossoming spiritually.

-Ordination is the acknowledgement by a community of believers that a individual has been called into ministry, accompanied by their commission to advance the cause of Christ love.
-In our case, individuals ordained within UECA fellowship are commissioned by our elders committee.
-The meaning of “Ordained Ministers” if define in the terms of: “To Appoint One To Serve, or Appointed Servant”.
+Ordain Ministers are individuals whom are acknowledge by a community of Elders, Leaders, & Believers, accompanied by their commission to advance the cause of Christ love.
+Individuals ordained within UECA fellowship are commissioned by our Elders committee.
+The meaning of “Ordained Ministers” if define in the terms of: “To Appoint One to Serve, or Appointed Servant”.
 Why is this important?
-For 2 reasons: 1) “He who is greatest among you shall be your servant (Mat 23:11-12), 2) The ministers of UECA fellowship and of our Fathers Kingdom is a servant, and they shall lead by serving, even as our Lord did when he washed his disciples feet.
+For 2 reasons: 1) “He who is greatest among you shall be your servant (Mat 23:11-12), 2) The ministers of UECA fellowship and of our Fathers Kingdom is a servant, and they shall lead by serving, even as our Lord did when he washed his disciple’s feet.